rseng/rse/docs/_docs/getting-started/commands.md

 > Note: from a developer standpoint, although "import" is its own command, it is represented under "scrapers" in the code, as an import is another format of a scrape.

-Finally, to update the organization of where custom entries are added. you can update `RSE_CUSTOM_DATABASE_DIR` in your rse/defaults.py, or via the environment `export RSE_CUSTOM_DATABASE_DIR=research`.
+As a reminder, to update the organization of where custom entries are added. you can update `RSE_CUSTOM_DATABASE_DIR` in your rse/defaults.py, or via the environment `export RSE_CUSTOM_DATABASE_DIR=research`.

 <a id="clear">
 ## Clear